cargilgar/Smart-Alarm-using-tinyML/README.md

 # Smart Alarm using Tiny Machine Learning

+## Description of the project
+A device attached to the body (e.g. a bracelet) intelligently adjusts the exact time to wake the user according to his state of sleep.
+The user will need to define a time threshold so that the model knows what is the range in which it has room to operate.

+For example: the user wishes to wake up at around 8 am and it is okay if the system could wake him 15 minutes earlier or later.
+The user will then define a threshold of 15 minutes and the system will know that it can wake the user up at the most appropriate time between 7:45 and 8:15.

 ## Purpose of the project:
 The aim of this project is to develop an alarm system that adjusts the waking up time to the best moment depending on data gathered from different sensors.